Skip to main content

 Surveyor is a Mix project that takes a path to a codebase and produces a Structurizr DSL workspace file.
 It runs in three phases mapping to the C4 model: C1 (system context), C2 (containers), C3 (components per container).

-Crucially, Surveyor does not parse code.
-There are no language-specific parsers, no AST walkers, no fragile grammar files for thirty different ecosystems.
 It scans the filesystem to identify what's there — languages, frameworks, project files, entry points, deployment manifests — and then feeds meaningful chunks to an LLM.
-The intelligence is in the prompts and the chunking, not in a stack of half-broken language adapters.
+That sounds trivial, but is the same mechanism that commercial coding agents use when they analyse your code.

 The CLI is interactive at every phase.